tanzirmehedi/empiDySec/README.md

 ## Overview

-eDySec is an efficient, stable, and explainable DL-based dynamic analysis framework for detecting malicious packages.
-It is designed to address the high-dimensional, sparse, and heterogeneous nature of dynamic behavioral data.
-As illustrated in Figure, eDySec consists of four main phases:
+Empirical Dynamic Security (eDySec) is an efficient, stable, and explainable deep learning (DL)-based empirical dynamic analysis approach for detecting malicious software packages using the QUT-DV25 dataset.
+It is designed to address the challenges associated with high-dimensional, sparse, and heterogeneous dynamic behavioral data.
+As illustrated in Figure~\ref{fig:framework}, the empirical study consists of four main phases:

 - Data Preparation
 - Feature Selection